 Boost your social media presence

 Social media enables restaurants and customers alike to share mouthwatering food photos that increase sales — in fact, #food is one of the top 50 most-used hashtags on Instagram.
 Capitalize on these hashtags by posting high-quality photos of your signature dishes, new menu additions, or items that could use a little extra attention.

 Other content ideas include news announcements, such as updated operating hours, a new chef, or an upcoming event.
 And if you're on DoorDash, post about it on social media.
 You might reach customers who are thinking about their next meal, helping to boost your delivery and pickup sales.

 Consumers today expect an Amazon-like experience from restaurants — and a seamless online ordering experience will keep them coming back.
 Not only does online ordering free up your staff from taking phone orders, but it helps you increase restaurant sales in a cost-effective way.

 You can set up your own ordering platform on your website in-house, or partner with a third party.
 DoorDash now offers Storefront, which provides restaurants with branded online stores to enable pickup and delivery directly from their website, commission-free.

 Whether you're catering to dine-in customers or fulfilling online orders, give customers the chance to upgrade.
 Coach your staff on upselling best practices so they can gracefully increase your restaurant sales.
 For example, when asked for recommendations, your servers can suggest items with higher profit margins or can highlight their own preferences by saying, "Can I offer you dessert tonight?
 Our crème brûlée is my personal favorite."

 Every restaurant is unique, and there's no one-size-fits-all solution to increase restaurant sales.
-That’s why DoorDash offers a wide range of products to fit your needs, including delivery and pickup, white-label fulfillment, group ordering, online ordering, and more.
+That's why DoorDash offers a wide range of products to fit your needs, including delivery and pickup, white-label fulfillment, commission-free online ordering, and more.